Slipknot (band): 25th anniversary touring, Casagrande's joining, Wilson's departure and upcoming eighth studio album (2024–present)

 In April 2024, Slipknot began teasing events for the 25th anniversary of their debut album.
 In the metadata for the promotional material, fans found the names "Jeff" and "Eloy", leading to speculation that the new sampler and drummer are ex-Dirty Little Rabbits bassist Jeff Karnowski and former Sepultura drummer Eloy Casagrande, respectively.
 Casagrande's identity would be confirmed shortly afterwards, when he debuted as the band's drummer at a warm-up show at Pappy & Harriet's Palace, California.

 On January 8, 2025, Shawn Crahan revealed that the new album is in the works in an interview at Knotfest.

 On November 18, 2025, Harbourview Equity Partners announced that the purchase of a majority stake in Slipknot's catalog was made.
+On July 31, 2026, TMZ reported that Wilson was permanently removed from Slipknot, although without confirmation by the band or Wilson himself.
+The band's lead guitarist Jim Root stated about the report, "Don’t believe everything you read."
+On August 14, 2026, Slipknot announced that they had parted ways with Wilson; however, the post was deleted shortly afterwards.

+On September 8, Root confirmed on his social media that the tracking for the new album was currently in progress.
+The following day, the band released new surprise standalone single "Arsenal".
+It is their first song released under their independent label (Sic)est Records.

 Artistry

-Musical style
+Musical style and classification

 Slipknot is most often considered a nu metal, alternative metal and groove metal band, or heavy metal in general.
-They have included elements of death metal, hard rock, grindcore, thrash metal, metalcore, and rap metal.
-The album All Hope Is Gone is considered groove metal, with elements of death metal and thrash metal.
+(Note: The following references categorize Slipknot music as the genres: